“I’m a progressive who gets things done.” Dave Eagle takes a closer look at Hillary Clinton and the truth.

 Jason Arment interviews an anarchist and assures anonymity to learn their most honest thoughts and beliefs.
 Topics include the government, capitalism, the Flint water crisis, and more.

-Sean Davis continues his bid to be mayor of Portland, filing the paperwork and pondering the monumental task ahead.
+Sean Davis continues his bid to be mayor of Portland, talks about support, listening to constituents, fundraising, and currency more valuable than money.